 Before we can really form a close relationship with our spouse, we have to leave our parents.
 But what does that really mean?

 This can be harder in some ethnic groups than others, because in some ethnic communities one’s relationship with one’s family is absolutely paramount.
 If you don’t show them loyalty, you’re not a good person.
-That’s not as true in the old Anglo-Saxon stock I’m from, but it certainly is true in many Asian and African communities (I’m not really sure about African-American; maybe some commenters can help me out on that one).
+That’s not as true in the old Anglo-Saxon stock I’m from, but it certainly is true in many Asian and African communities.
 But the idea of “leaving” one’s family, in some communities, seems absolutely wrong.

 It’s not.
 It’s the way God intended it.
 So let me tell you a story of a woman we’ll call Polly.
 Polly married young.
 She was massively in love with Jack, and he with her.
 They were immature.
 They had never really lived on their own, except in rather ratty apartments.
 But they loved each other!